Latvia says Russia trying to use 'provocateurs' in Baltic state

 It will also send more ships and planes to eastern Europe.

-"We see now that if there is no defence, then there are no other industries, because there is only chaos, as we can observe in Ukraine," the minister concluded.
+"We see now that if there is no defense, then there are no other industries, because there is only chaos, as we can observe in Ukraine," the minister concluded.

 (Reporting by Aija Krutaine; Editing by Andrew Roche)